rahmlad-aramide/naija-nutri-hub-frontend/README.md

 2. **Fork the Repository**: Start by forking the repository to your GitHub account.

-3. **Contribute to the Naija Nutri Hub Project**: This repository is dedicated to developing the ML/AI Engineering side of the Naija Nutri Hub Project.
-Make your contributions by fixing bugs, adding new features, improving documentation, or addressing issues.
+3. **Contribute to the Naija Nutri Hub Project**: This repository is dedicated to developing the Frontend Engineering side of the Naija Nutri Hub Project.
+Check out the current [Figma UI/UX design]() and make your contributions by fixing bugs, adding new features, improving documentation, or addressing issues.
 Check out our [Contribution Guidelines](CONTRIBUTING.md).

 4. **Submit a Pull Request**: Share your contributions by submitting pull requests.
 Please follow our contribution guidelines outlined in the project's README.